 Insignia is a US TV brand operated by the retail giant Best Buy.
 It offers a range of budget TVs at a variety of sizes and spec sheets.
 But are Insignia TVs any good?
+And should you buy one if you see a good deal this Black Friday?

 The first thing to note is that Insignia TV sets come in a wide range of options.
 There are small screens, big TVs, those with 4K HDR and even those with integrated Amazon Fire TV.
 Here we'll show you what's on offer and help you decide if they're worth buying.